 The reef-building corals that have evolved over 425 million years represent a diverse group of animals, including an estimated >1600 species15, with an extensive fossil record, and a well-known variety in both life-history strategy2 and microbial symbiosis16–18.
 As such, they present a valuable opportunity to explore connections between microbes and life history strategy.
 These animals also have special ecological and societal importance, as corals are foundational to reef ecosystems that support some of the most biodiverse assemblages on the planet and the livelihoods of many coastal communities19.
 Yet the ancient diversity of coral reefs is currently threatened by global climate change, which is driving both dramatic mass bleaching events and increased prevalence and severity of disease outbreaks8.

 Alongside research on how coral health is affected by both well-studied (e.g., Symbiodiniaceae20–22) and emerging (e.g., corallicolids, fungi23) microbial eukaryotes, extensive research has demonstrated that present-day communities of coral-associated bacteria and archaea (hereafter ‘coral microbiomes’) play a myriad of roles in host biology that could impact disease susceptibility.
 These include antimicrobial production24, predation of pathogens25, jamming of quorum-sensing systems26, and passive competition for space and resources.
-Yet these microbiomes are also influenced by host traits16, local environmental factors, and ecological context 27, including host disease susceptibility patterns within species28.
+Yet these microbiomes are also influenced by host traits16, local environmental factors, and ecological context 27, including host disease susceptibility patterns within and among species28.
 While this supports a connection between present-day coral life-history, microbiome structure and disease susceptibility, these data do not directly allow for statistical testing of evolutionary hypotheses about potential roles of microbial symbiosis in life history tradeoffs.

 Clarifying whether microbiome structure and coral life-history traits correlate over coral evolution globally will contextualize studies of extant coral symbiosis and disease at local or regional scales.
 Several lines of research have created a strong foundation on which such comprehensive comparative evolutionary analyses can be built.
 Coral disease patterns have been intensively researched, and an increasing number of datasets are now openly available29.
 Well-curated global databases of coral physiological traits30 have been established and mapped to coral life-history strategies2.
 Finally, several large cross-species studies of corals and their microbiomes have been launched.
 These advances provide an opportunity to compare host trait data and microbiome structure from across the coral tree of life.

 Here, we test whether microbiome structure correlates with two key aspects of coral life history strategy: disease susceptibility and growth rate.
-To address this question quantitatively, we first characterized the microbiome composition from visibly healthy samples of 40 coral genera using 16S rRNA gene sequencing results from the Global Coral Microbiome Project16 (Supplementary Data Table 1a), and subsequently combined these data with coral growth rates from the Coral Trait Database30, and genus-level long-term disease prevalence data from several tropical regions around the globe (Fig. 1).
+To address this question quantitatively, we first characterized the microbiome composition from visibly healthy samples of 40 coral genera using 16S rRNA gene amplicon sequencing results from the Global Coral Microbiome Project16 (Supplementary Data Table 1a), and subsequently combined these data with coral growth rates from the Coral Trait Database30, and genus-level long-term disease prevalence data from several tropical regions around the globe (Fig. 1).
 These long-term disease datasets included the Florida Reef Resilience Project data (FRRP, https://frrp.org/), Hawaiʻi Coral Disease Database (HICORDIS)29, and new data covering eastern Australia (this study; Supplementary Data Table 1b).
 With the resulting microbiome structure, coral growth rate, and disease data across a global distribution of coral genera (Supplementary Data Table 1c), we compared these traits using methods that account for phylogenetic correlations using a time-calibrated multi-gene reference tree of corals31.

 Results